xaviertidus/SCADA-Anomaly-Detection/README.md

    For Jupyter: `pip install jupyter`.

 4. **Prepare the Dataset**:
-   - Download the full dataset (`Dataset4.arff` or `Dataset4.txt`) from the source (e.g., Mississippi State University SCADA Lab or provided link).
+   - Download the full dataset #4 (`IanArffDataset.arff` or `IanRawDataset.txt`) from the source (e.g., Mississippi State University SCADA Lab or provided link).
    - Place the file(s) in the root of the repository.
-   - Preferred: Use `Dataset4.arff` for direct loading.
+   - Preferred: Use `IanArffDataset.arff` for direct loading.
 If using TXT, ensure it's comma-separated.

 ## Running the Analysis